markusobi/Geocache-Proximity-Alert/README.md

  - Open `cmd` in `Garmin\GPX\geocaches\`.
  - Run command `python.exe proximity_alert.py --recursive --verbose`.

+Alternatively you can use the convenience script [proximity_alert.bat](https://raw.githubusercontent.com/markusobi/Geocache-Proximity-Alert/master/proximity_alert.bat).

 ## How to hide the proximity alarm waypoint symbols on the Garmin device
  - Download [custom 0.bmp](https://raw.githubusercontent.com/markusobi/Geocache-Proximity-Alert/master/custom%200.bmp) and save it to `Garmin\CustomSymbols\`.